Reproducible builds: Methods

 For the compilation process to be deterministic, the input to the compiler must be the same, regardless of the build environment used.
 This typically involves normalizing variables that may change, such as order of input files, timestamps, locales, and paths.

 Additionally, the compilers must not introduce non-determinism themselves.
 This sometimes happens when using hash tables with a random hash seed value.
 It can also happen when using the address of variables because that varies from address space layout randomization (ASLR).

 Build systems, such as Bazel and Gitian, can be used to automate deterministic build processes.

 History

 The GNU Project used reproducible builds in the early 1990s.
 Changelogs from 1992 indicate the ongoing effort.

 One of the older projects to promote reproducible builds is the Bitcoin project with Gitian.
 Later, in 2013, the Tor (anonymity network) project started using Gitian for their reproducible builds.

+From 2011 a reproducible Java build system was developed for a decentralized peer-to-peer FOSS project: DirectDemocracyP2P.
+The concepts of the system's application to automated updates recommendation support was first presented in April 2013 at Decentralized Coordination.
+A treatise focusing on the implementation details of the reproducible Java compilation tool itself was published in 2015.

 In July 2013 on the Debian project started implementing reproducible builds across its entire package archive.
 By July 2017 more than 90% of the packages in the repository have been proven to build reproducibly.

 In November 2018, the Reproducible Builds project joined the Software Freedom Conservancy.

-F-droid uses reproducible builds to provide a guarantee that the distributed APKs use the claimed free source code.
+F-Droid uses reproducible builds to provide a guarantee that the distributed APKs use the claimed free source code.

 The Tails portable operating system uses reproducible builds and explains to others how to verify their distribution.

-NixOS claims 100% reproducible build in June 2021.
+NixOS claims 100% reproducible build in June 2021 for their minimal ISO releases.

+As of May 2020, Arch Linux is working on making all official packages reproducible.

+As of March 2025 Debian live images for bookworm are reproducible.